dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		OUT	RUTA_Melicope_ternata
 		OUT	RUTA_Ruta_graveolens

-* Now let's make a directory for the otholog inference output
+* Now let's make a directory for the ortholog inference output

 		mkdir /data_tmp/$USERNAME/data/07_phylogenomic_analyses/05_MO_orthologs

-* To see the arguments for the orthology inference script do
+* To see the arguments for the orthology inference script, do

 		python /data_tmp/$USERNAME/script/prune_paralogs_MO_1to1_MO.py